random-robbie/clean-aws/README.md

 ## License

-[License Type] - see LICENSE file for details
+MIT - see LICENSE file for details

 ## Disclaimer